metacpan/metacpan-cpan-extracted/distros/G/GraphViz2/README.md

 ## Why such a different approach to logging?

-As you can see from scripts/\*.pl, I always use [Log::Handler](https://metacpan.org/pod/Log::Handler).
+As you can see from scripts/\*.pl, I always use [Log::Handler](https://metacpan.org/pod/Log::Handler), but you don't have to: any object with `debug` and `error` methods will do, since these are the only levels emitted by this module.

 By default (i.e. without a logger object), [GraphViz2](https://metacpan.org/pod/GraphViz2) prints warning and debug messages to STDOUT, and dies upon errors.